ArchHem/Julia_exercise_projects/README.md

 These integral can be, in theory, be evaulated numerically by using quad integrators or similar.
 However, if we aim to evalute a _range_ of strike prices $K$, we are much better of thinkinf of this as an Fourier transform problem, where then we can employ FFT to evaluate a range of strike prices.

-A number of [ways](https://engineering.nyu.edu/sites/default/files/2018-08/CarrMadan2_0.pdf) had been developed to use FFT for this problem.
+A number of [ways](https://engineering.nyu.edu/sites/default/files/2018-08/CarrMadan2_0.pdf) had been developed to use FFT for this problem (which has a considerably better scaling!).
 The main problem is the fact that there is a singularity at $u = 0$, which must be dealt with numerically, either by introducing a damping factor or by manually overwriting that frequency.

 The method we used is known as the Carr-Madan method.
 This involves introducing a damping factor $1<\alpha<2$ and its exponental into the FT which removes the singularity as zero.
 Further rescalings are needed to account for the numerical nature of FFT.
 A good overview of the analytical side - i.e. how the characteristic function can be used to approximate the option price -is provided at this [link](https://gregorygundersen.com/blog/2023/01/26/carr-madan/) and [the paper by Madan and Bakshi](https://www.sciencedirect.com/science/article/pii/S0304405X99000501).
+The way we implement this can be found in the 'heston_model.jl' file.